Abandoned & Little-Known Airfields:

 with 3 light aircraft, 4 T-hangars & a few other buildings on the northwest side of the field.

-The last photo which has been located showing the Bay City Airport while in operation was a 1965 aerial view.
+The last photo which has been located showing the the 2nd location of Bay City Airport while in operation was a 1965 aerial view.

 Several more small hangars had been added at some point between 1957-65, and 4 light aircraft were parked outside.